ratnapriyamarri/XRG-JS-Combined-Assignment/README.md

 # JS Combined Assignment

+## What are we building?

+A simple JS File (Very Basic) that allows users to create, read, update, and delete notes.

+Team - 1: Create Notes
+Team - 2: Read Notes
+Team - 3: Update Notes
+Team - 4: Delete Notes

 ## How to Collaborate

 Collaborating on GitHub involves working with others to create, review, and merge changes to a repository.
 Here are the steps to get started: